 If your mind goes blank when putting pen to paper, we can help you craft an easy-to-read and attention-grabbing sales letter.
+You can also use these strategies to write better facebook ads for painting services.
 We’ve put together a quick guide on how to write a letter to advertise your painting service.
 Here are five tips for writing a more effective letter:

 1) Put Yourself in the Customers’ Shoes

 A sales letter needs to grab your customers’ attention within the first few words, otherwise, it’s likely to be thrown in the bin.
 To craft an attention-grabbing letter, you should put yourself in your customers’ shoes to better understand exactly what they’re looking for.
 Don’t write it from your point of view — you shouldn’t write what you want to say but what your audience wants to hear.

 You only have a few sentences to convince them to keep reading through the entire letter.
 If you don’t grab their attention from the get-go, you lose the opportunity to generate leads from your sales letter.
 Making the letter as personal as possible is an effective tactic.
 Whether that means addressing the letter by name or creating a letter focused on a particular service for specific neighborhoods in your service area, there are many personalizations you can include.

 Few things are more overwhelming than opening a letter that is one giant block of text.
 Your painting company’s sales letter needs to be structured and easy for your customers to read.
 As you would with a term paper, begin your letter with an introduction, followed by the body content, and wrapping up with a conclusion.